You have no items in your shopping cart.

 CONTACT US FOR MORE HELP

 Choose the sunniest and largest area in your garden.
 Plant 5 to 7 seeds outdoors in hills.
-Planting should in early spring to mid-summer, 3 weeks after last frost and when soil has warmed up to at least 70 F. Plants grow 2 ft tall and vines spread up to 10 ft.
+Planting should be in early spring to mid-summer, 3 weeks after the last frost, and when the soil has warmed up to at least 70 F. Plants grow 2 ft tall and vines spread up to 10 ft.

-Requires fertile slightly acid soil in a well drained location in the garden.
-Apply much and grass clippings, or straw around base of plant.
-Add well composted manure.
+Requires fertile, slightly acidic soil in a well-drained location in the garden.
+Apply mulch, grass clippings, or straw around the base of the plant.
+Add well-composted manure.

 Keep soil consistently moist, but not waterlogged.
 Water well during dry and hot spells.